Stalpo/stalpomaparthelper/README.md

 2. /setMaxWrongPixels max

-sets the amount of incorrect pixels a map can have compared to a map from duplicate checker or smi lookup (defaults to 3 every time you open the game)
+sets the amount of incorrect pixels a map can have compared to a map from duplicate checker (defaults to 3 every time you open the game)

 3. /clearDownloadedMaps

 clears the .minecraft/maparts folder

-4. /clearDownloadedSMIs

-clears the .minecraft/maparts_smi folder

 # Applies to everything below
 Make sure that your 3 inventory rows are empty for most of the features to work properly.